An Inspirational London Photography Blog and Travel Guide

 Dishoom is also delicious, though controversial among most Londoners who either love it or claim it's not authentic.
 Try it out and you be the judge.

-5. High tea - Spend a few hours sipping on tea and snacking on tiny sandwiches, scones with clotted cream and jam and colourful desserts.
+High tea is usually served with tiny sandwiches, colourful desserts and my favourite - scones with clotted cream and jam.
 I've enjoyed Brown's Hotel, which is cozy and traditional.